nguyenvlm/blog/_posts/2022-03-14-ml-point-estimation.md

 where $\sigma(\cdot)$ is the [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).

-Given a dataset with many observations, the likelihood function of the logistic regression is then given by:
+As for a dataset with many observations, the likelihood function of the logistic regression is then given by:

 $$
 \mathcal{L}(\theta) = \prod_{i=1}^N \mathcal{P}(y_i | x_i, \theta) = \prod_{i=1}^N \sigma(x_i^T \theta)^{y_i} (1 - \sigma(x_i^T \theta))^{1 - y_i}